-Peace and security funders are making important contributions to global peace and stability, despite only making up less than 1 percent of total foundation giving.
+Peace and security funders are making important contributions to global peace and stability, despite making up just 1 percent of total foundation giving.

-Peace and security funders have outsized impact: with only $283 million in giving represented (a fraction of the roughly $2 billion foundations provided in 2013 focused on human rights), they are contributing to big changes—from the Iran agreement to building peace in Sierra Leone.
-We’ve captured some of these stories in the Spotlights found on this website and in the report, but these are just a small sampling of the contributions funders and their grantees are making toward ensuring global peace and security.
+Peace and security funders do a lot with a little: with only $376.8 million dedicated to peace and security issues in 2018, these funders are contributing to big changes.
+We’ve again captured some of these stories in the Spotlights found on this website and in the report, but these are just a small sampling of the contributions funders and their grantees are making in support of global peace and security.

 The field of peace and security funding is incredibly diverse, both in terms of areas of focus and types of funders.

-The Peace and Security Funding Index would be enhanced by more detailed grant descriptions.
+The quality of the Peace and Security Funding Index would be enhanced by more detailed grant descriptions.

 Ultimately, the quality of the Index directly depends on the quality of the grants data that we’re able to collect.
 Peace and security funders can help us improve the Index by providing timely, detailed information about a grant’s objective, intended beneficiaries, strategies used, and the areas to which funds are targeted.
 One-third of the grants we analyzed were included in one of the three “Other” categories, often due to a lack of specificity in the grant description.